Wiggins scores 30, leads Timberwolves past Thunder 114-112

 Timberwolves: G Derrick Rose sat out with a sore left ankle.
 He left Friday's game against San Antonio in the second quarter and did not return. ...
 Wiggins scored 15 points in the first quarter. ...
 F Dario Saric was called for a technical foul in the second quarter.

-Thunder: Steven Adams fell to the ground after getting hit with an inadvertent knee to the groin area by Towns in the second quarter.
+Thunder: C Steven Adams fell to the ground after getting hit with an inadvertent knee to the groin area by Towns in the second quarter.
 The play was reviewed, but nothing was called on Towns. ...
 Starting G Terrance Ferguson left the game in the first half due to illness and did not return. ...
 Westbrook fouled out with 7.3 seconds to play.
+It was only his second time fouling out this season.

 UP NEXT